Step 4: Full View

 Should Engineer A apply the newly released climate algorithm and historic weather data to determine the 100-year storm surge standard as a definitive professional recommendation, qualify that recommendation to reflect epistemic uncertainty, or defer to previously established climate models pending broader peer validation of the new algorithm?

-Apply New Algorithm as Definitive Standard Board's choice Apply the newly released algorithm and historic weather data to determine the 100-year storm surge standard, present it as the definitive professionally defensible minimum, and explicitly acknowledge in the recommendation that the evolving climate baseline may require future design reassessment
+O1 Apply the newly released algorithm and historic weather data to determine the 100-year storm surge standard, present it as the definitive professionally defensible minimum, and explicitly acknowledge in the recommendation that the evolving climate baseline may require future design reassessment Board's choice

 The Professional Competence in Risk Assessment principle requires Engineer A to apply the best available technical knowledge, not merely established consensus methods: when superior tools become available, the standard of care rises accordingly.
 The Climate-Informed Infrastructure Design Standard requires Engineer A to incorporate current best-available climate data into safety-critical assessments.
 The Climate Change as Moving Target principle acknowledges that climate projections carry inherent uncertainty and that baselines may shift, which argues for greater conservatism rather than lesser.
 Epistemic humility requires transparent disclosure of uncertainty without weaponizing it to avoid a definitive commitment.